audacity/audacity-from-svn-5GB/sf-cvs/trunk/audacity-src/README.txt

     players don't produce any sound or crash.
 Audacity tries to select the best quality settings your system is capable of, to give the best recordings possible.
-Some sound drivers also retain these settings as defaults for other applications, which don't know how to cope
+Some sound drivers also retain these settings as defaults for other applications, which can cause these symptoms

-    To get round this, make sure that your sound device is set up (in the Apple Sound and Midi Setup) to work in stereo, 16bits, with a sample rate of 44100Hz or 48000Hz.
-See also
+    To get round this, enable the option "Do not modify audio device settings" on the Audio I/O tab of the preferences, and make sure that your sound device is set up (in the Apple Sound and Midi Setup utility) to work in stereo, 16bits, with a sample rate of 44100Hz or 48000Hz.
+See also http://docs.info.apple.com/article.html?artnum=300832
-      http://docs.info.apple.com/article.html?artnum=300832

   * Windows only: Audacity is incompatible with some professional